How to stop puppy crying at night: 8 steps to stop it

 Like human babies, a puppy crying is trying to communicate with you.
 Usually it’s because they want something.
 It’s important to think about why your puppy might be crying, so you can make some changes to satisfy their needs and settle them down.

-Most of the time, a puppy crying at night is because they want somewhere there with them, and they’re still adjusting to their new home.
+Most of the time, a puppy crying at night is because they want somewhere there with them.
+And they’re still adjusting to their new home.
 They’ve slept with their mum and littermates every night until coming home with you, so suddenly sleeping on their own can be scary!

 Should I leave my puppy to cry at night?